Rollen Stewart: Arrest

 Stewart was arrested in 1992 after a standoff in a Los Angeles hotel.
 He had entered a vacant room with two men whom he tried to recruit for a job.
 The men later fled the scene after he attempted to kidnap a surprised maid who then locked herself in the bathroom.
 Reportedly, Stewart believed that the Rapture was due to arrive in six days.
 During the standoff, he threatened to shoot at airplanes taking off from nearby Los Angeles International Airport, and covered the hotel room windows with "John 3:16" placards.

 Stewart was charged with eight felonies, including three counts of kidnapping and hostage taking.
 He rejected a plea deal of 12 years in order to spread his message in open court.
 He was convicted on all charges and sentenced to three consecutive life sentences.
 After being sentenced, he began a religious tirade and had to be restrained by bailiffs.
 Stewart is currently serving three consecutive life sentences in prison on kidnapping charges, He became eligible for parole in 2002, but it was denied.
 He was also denied parole in 2005, 2008, 2010, 2017, 2019 and 2020.
 After this conviction, he was found guilty of four stink bomb attacks.

 Stewart ran a blog until the time of his parole denial.
 He is the subject of the 1997 documentary Rainbow Man, directed by Sam Green.
 In a 2004 interview with ESPN, he admitted that if he had had a chance to do it all over again, he would have taken the plea deal.
 However, he said that the standoff happened "at the wrong time."

 Personal life

+Stewart was married four times.
+In November 1964, he married Suzanne Hoffarth in a Catholic ceremony in a chapel of St. Paul Cathedral in Yakima, Washington.
+He was next married to Janet Longneeker in Skagit County, Washington in April 1968.
+Janet was granted a divorce in Pierce County, Washington in October 1971 on the grounds of "burdensome home life."
+He was married again in a Lutheran ceremony in King County to Linda J. Orff in July 1976 but was divorced by January 1979.

-Stewart was married four times, most notably to Margaret Hockridge.
+He was most notably married to Margaret Hockridge.
 The two met at a church in Virginia in 1984.
 They began traveling across the country together in 1985.
 While on the road, they married in St. Louis in 1986.
 During the 1986 World Series, Hockridge said that Stewart tried to choke her for standing in the wrong spot with a "John 3:16" sign.
 They divorced in 1990, but kept in touch for many years.